 - Innovative New Idea or Activity or Product

 - A subcommittee which consists of three members of the Accessibility Advisory Committee and a CWL staff member who has not submitted one of the current nominations will be chosen at the first Accessibility Committee meeting in March each year (date subject to change).

 - Once the Award of Merit nominations close one of the members of the sub-committee will schedule visits to the businesses, organizations or meet with individual nominees.

 - The subcommittee will visit the nominees together, discuss features and each member will complete a score sheet with numerical and anecdotal notes on each nominee.

-- The four members will meet following the visits to discuss their score sheets and tally the numbers.
+- The sub-committee members will meet following the visits to discuss their score sheets and tally the numbers.
 The tally of all scores sheets will determine the Award of Merit winner.
 This data will be taken by the staff rep to the Accessibility Advisory Committee for final endorsement.